zhangy10/px4-firmware/boards/modalai/rb5-flight/PRIORITIES.md

     - Better yet, find a way to not need signatures.
 (Filed a QC case...)
     - We need to also store these in case customer loses it

-Customers cannot build our PX4.
-Can send out binary first.

 ## Other

 M0053 / M0054 RC / GPS on DSP using UART 6 and 7